JabRef/user-documentation/en/MsOfficeBibFieldMapping.md

 More discussion at <https://tex.stackexchange.com/a/351452/9075>.

-## Howto: Import to Microsoft Word
+## Howto: Import from Microsoft Word

 See <https://stackoverflow.com/a/4628718/873282>